corda/corda/docs/source/contract-verification-best-practices.rst

     E.g: A dependency method calculates the maximum of 2 values.
 But has a bug that if a value is negative it returns it.
 An attacker might try to exploit this by engineering a state that will end up calling this method with a negative value.

     * Avoid, if possible, text parsing and regex.
 Or dependencies that rely on that.
-This means that creating a JSON type field should be avoided.
+This means for example, that it is preferable to use a typed data model instead of creating a ``JSON`` text field that.
+The reason is that JSON has a loose spec that is very open to ambiguous parsing.
+A malicious user might craft a JSON that validates the contract but parses slightly differently when displayed in a UI and confuse end users.
+    Also parsing JSON inside the DJVM environment is expensive.

     * Prefer un-ambiguous types for State fields.
-Avoid ``Map<String,String>`` type objects.
+Avoid ``Map<String,String>`` or ``Map<String,Map<..>>`` type objects.